CMPSC-580-Allegheny-College-Spring-2024/mandarin-studytools-rebekahrudd/writing/Workspace.md

 1st todos:
-Next time: work on editing the flashcards and try to read in a csv final and add the data to flash cards so hit a bottom and flashcards are made work on displaying a svg
+Next time: work on editing the flashcards and try to read in a csv final and add the data to flash cards so hit a bottom and flashcards are made work on displaying a svg get poetry up and running - find the cv2 location (hint: in build) and add it the the file

 -------------------------------------------------------------------------------------------------------------------------------